Screen Award for Best Supporting Actress

-The Screen Award for Best Actress is one of the Screen Awards of merit presented annually by a distinguished panel of judges from the Indian "Bollywood" film industry, to recognise an actress who has delivered an outstanding performance in a Supporting role.
+The Screen Award for Best Supporting Actress is one of the Screen Awards of merit presented annually by a distinguished panel of judges from the Indian "Bollywood" film industry, to recognise an actress who has delivered an outstanding performance in a Supporting role.
 Though the awards began in 1994, the best supporting category for actresses was not introduced until 1995.

+Multiple wins

 Winners and nominees

 † - Indicates the performance also "Won" the Filmfare Award for Best Supporting Actress.

 ‡ - Indicates the performance was also "Nominated" for the Filmfare Award for Best Supporting Actress.